magebaycom/magento-marketplace-vendor-ups-shipping/README.md

 See more [Magento Multi Vendor](https://www.magebay.com/magento-multi-vendor-marketplace-extension)

-## Top features of Marketplace Vendor UPS Shipping Extension for Magento 2
+## Top features of Marketplace Vendor UPS Shipping Management Extension for Magento 2
 - Allow Admin set enable/disable UPS Shipping method in backend.
 - Admin can change UPS shipping method name that will be display on checkout page
 - Allow Vendors set their UPS details to manage shipment of their orders.